mumutu/swagger-mock-server/README.md

 * Bind Context to the Response to build context-based Response
 * make the refactor ..lame code
-* pass the Swagger test
+* pass the Swagger test (Done with my own yaml file)